 Consistently listed as one of the top places to live and visit in America, Bellingham and Whatcom County are experiencing rapid population growth.
-For example, the area’s Hispanic and Sikh populations have significantly increased in the past few years.
+In addition to the native Coast Salish Peoples who have inhabited the area for thousands of years and the Dutch and other Northern European settlers of the past 150 years, cultural diversity is increasing in our community.
+For example, the area’s Hispanic and Sikh populations have significantly increased over the past few years.
 This growth has not only stimulated our local economy but also resulted in a greater awareness of cultural and ethnic diversity in the northwest corner of Washington State.

-The new Whatcom Cultural Arts Festival, launching June 22 and 23, 2018 in Bellingham’s Historic Fairhaven District showcases the variety and abundance of diverse art, culture and heritage that’s located right here in beautiful Whatcom County.
+The Second Annual¬†Whatcom Cultural Arts Festival, June 28 and 29, 2019 in Bellingham’s Historic Fairhaven District, showcases the variety and abundance of diverse art, culture and heritage that’s located right here in beautiful Whatcom County.

 Celebrating and Honoring Diversity

-This exciting new free festival is a collaboration between the Historic Fairhaven Association, Bellingham/Whatcom Tourism Bureau, Sculptures NW, Native Arts Collective, the Whatcom Artist Guild and more.
-The event is also funded in part by City of Bellingham, Whatcom County, Whatcom Community Foundation Project Neighborly Grants, and other local contributions.
+This exciting free festival is a collaboration between the Historic Fairhaven Association, Bellingham/Whatcom Tourism Bureau, Sculptures NW, Native Arts Collective, the Whatcom Artist Guild and more.
+The event is also funded in part by City of Bellingham, Whatcom County, Native Arts Collective, the Whatcom Artists Guild, and other local contributors.

 The festival was created by a long-standing Whatcom arts organization, Allied Arts of Whatcom County.
-For over 30 years, the nonprofit has been fostering and supporting the local arts scene through community events, exhibits and extensive arts education programs.
-I recently spoke with Allied Arts Executive Director Kelly Hart to get the inside scoop on this exciting new festival.
+Celebrating it’s 40th Anniversary this year, the nonprofit has been fostering and supporting the local arts scene through community events, exhibits and extensive arts education programs.
+I recently spoke with Allied Arts Executive Director Kelly Hart to get the inside scoop on this exciting festival.

 What to Expect

-Conveniently scheduled to coincide with the existing¬†Fairhaven Fourth Friday Art Walk, this all-ages weekend will be chock full of visual and performance artists sharing and selling their creations with the public.
-Many of the activities will take place on the Fairhaven Village Green, a festive community space in the center of the village of Fairhaven.
+Conveniently scheduled to kick-off during the existing¬†Fairhaven Fourth Friday Art Walk, this all-ages weekend will be chock full of visual and performance artists sharing and selling their creations.
+Many of the activities will take place on the Fairhaven Village Green, a festive community space in the center of the village of Historic Fairhaven.
 In the heart of the area, the Green is surrounded by area businesses and hotels and is connected to the extensive City trails and Rails to Trails with spectacular views and sunsets of Bellingham Bay.

 Visitors will also be dazzled by live music and dance performances by a variety of groups including: